| An International Workshopfor the

 and research plan development.
 You can learn who they are by merely

 staying abreast of ongoing activities, or getting involved yourself.
+The first workshop, Secondary Organic Aerosols Workshop, was

 held Feb.
 4-5, 2002 in Reno, Nevada.
 A Research Plan is also being